danielmascena/calque/README.md

 🚧 Status: In Development 🛠️
 ***
-SpathaJS is a simple and tiny utility library for building fast web interfaces, aimed to speed up the first feedbacks from clients, delaying the initially dilemma of _"which technology should I use/or will be mandatory?_" 🤔🤓😶
+SpathaJS is a simple and tiny utility library for building fast web interfaces, offering a _scutum_ 🛡 as abstraction for some DOM manipulations, build components without the initial obligation to interact with DOM API, like `document.createElement`, `element.addEventListener('event', callback)` and `element.style.color = 'yellow'`for example.

-🔧 This micro tool was (inspired) meant to be a JSX-like for UI web platform **prototyping**, avoiding the first battleground with evil stacks and bad configurations that you must learn.
+🔧 This micro-library was meant to be a JSX-like but as a tool for UI prototyping, avoiding the first battleground with evil stacks and bad configurations in some projects.
 Just use what is familiar, the loyal and trusted _cohortes praetorianae_ of Web Development, the eternal Web Standards: vanilla JavaScript, Web APIs, HTML5, CSS3 and the awesome Web Components v1 together.

-Using as starting point the [HTML templating implementation](http://exploringjs.com/es6/ch_template-literals.html#sec_html-tag-function-implementation) provided by Dr. Axel Rauschmayer at his book.
+As starting point, was used the [HTML templating implementation](http://exploringjs.com/es6/ch_template-literals.html#sec_html-tag-function-implementation) provided by Dr. Axel Rauschmayer at his book.

+### Nothing new or needed to learned
+The motivation for spathaJS was to provide a light way to use HTML elements inside JavaScript, no weird language extensions, crazy binds, black magic or Jedi tricks here.
+The only extra features inside and differences from traditional HTML are:

+1. Adding Event Listeners easily: use function reference `onevent="myFunction"`, not function invocation `onevent="myFunction()"`.
+2. Passing style through literal objects: use [JSON](https://www.json.org/)-based format `{"border-radius": "7px", "color": "green"}`. **OBS:** single properties names will work `{color: "blue"}` but are better to follow the standard rules.
+3. Avoid use the **innerHTML** property directly (like `document.body.innerHTML` or `document.body["innerHTML"]`), instead, use the `innerHTML` reference (`document.body[innerHTML]`) and the  `html` tagged template function provided by the spathaJS library.

+#### Code Example

 ```javascript
 import { innerHTML, html } from './spatha.mjs';